 - The Church: What do Catholics believe about the Church as God's kingdom?
 How have they been influenced by different sources?
-How can these beliefs be expressed through drama? - Redemption: What does it mean to believe that humanity has been saved from sin?
+How can these beliefs be expressed through drama? - Triune God, Mission and Prayer The concept of the Trinitarian God and how Catholics share in the life of the Trinity through sacraments, prayers, music and worship. - Redemption: What does it mean to believe that humanity has been saved from sin?
 Where has this belief come from?
 How can this belief be expressed through church buildings and objects? - Eschatology: What do Catholics believe about life after death?
 How can this belief be expressed through art and artefacts?